marcikque/Audiocom/README.md

 Please think about the following questions, no report needed:
  * Does acoustic communication rely on electromagnetic waves?
 How fast do acoustic waves travel through air (estimate)?
- * When sampling at 10 kHz, what is the resolution that a time-of-flight distance measurement (also referred to as [time-of-arrival](https://www.google.com/url?q=https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FTime_of_arrival&sa=D)) could achieve in theory (estimate, leave out implementation details)?
+ * When sampling at 10 kHz, what is the resolution that a time-of-flight distance measurement (also referred to as [time-of-arrival](https://en.wikipedia.org/wiki/Time_of_arrival)) could achieve in theory (estimate, leave out implementation details)?
 Think about how many samples per second are available, and what the precision in terms of time that means.
 Say, a signal is switched on and off, at what time precision can be a shift of this signal be detected?
 Once this is clear, transform time precision into distance.
 For this, remember the speed of an acoustic signal.
- * At this 10kHz sampling rate, what would be the precision with electromagnetic waves Remember that an electromagnetic signal travels much faster than an acoustic signal.
+ * At this 10kHz sampling rate, what would be the precision with electromagnetic waves Remember that an electromagnetic signal travels much faster than an acoustic signal?
  * How would the distance precision change if the sampling rate is doubled to 20 kHz instead (for both, acoustic and electromagnetic waves)?
  * What is the typical bandwidth, measured in Hertz, of an acoustic sound recorded with a smartphone or a similar device?
  * What is the frequency range at which humans perceive sound (from ... to ..., measured in Hertz)?